CarlosBusiness/Clustering_Shoppers_Machine_Learning/README.md

 Please let me know if you have any questions and connect with me on the following platforms:

-Contact Information:

-* github.com/CarlosBusiness
+* Github: www.github.com/CarlosBusiness
 * Linkedin: www.linkedin.com/in/CarlosJonesData
-* Twitter: Los The Scientist
+* Twitter: www.twitter.com/winners_analyze
 * Email: carlosjones.business@gmail.com